Google recommends every business owner be familiar with

 How to measure core web vitals?

-Core web vitals are measured majorly using two types of data, field data and lab
+Core web vitals are measured majorly using two types of

 Field Data (Real-User Data - RUM)

-- Collected from LIVE real-world users visiting your site.
+Collected from LIVE real-world users visiting your site.

-(device, network, location).
+user conditions (device, network, location).

-- Used by Google’s CrUX (Chrome User Experience Report).
+Used by Google’s CrUX (Chrome User Experience Report).

-- Found in Google Search Console and PageSpeed Insights.
+Found in Google Search Console and PageSpeed Insights.

 Lab Data (Simulated Data - Synthetic Testing)

-- Useful for debugging and optimizing before deploying changes.
+Useful for debugging and optimizing before deploying

 - Found in Lighthouse, Chrome DevTools, and GTmetrix.